10 Fastest WordPress Themes for 2026 (Speed-Tested List)

 However:

-If you’re chasing 90–100 mobile scores and Top Stories-level performance, a lighter theme (GeneratePress, Astra, Kadence, Neve, Blocksy) is almost always easier to work with.
+If you are chasing 90–100 mobile scores and Top Stories-level performance, a lighter theme (GeneratePress, Astra, Kadence, Neve, Blocksy) is almost always easier to work with.

 If you want one name: GeneratePress is the most frequently cited ultra-light, high-performance base theme.